GeoExchange systems are the most energy-efficient, environmentally clean, and cost-effective space conditioning systems available.

 With our TRAK Smart Energy Systems featuring a GeoExchange system, it is the single best thing you can do to reduce the carbon footprint of your building, with the added benefits of significantly reduced energy operating costs and a more comfortable environment.
 GeoExchange systems have also been referred to as earth energy systems, or geothermal heat pump systems.
 Geothermal is not a correct term or substitute term for GeoExchange.

 In a two-year study of the geothermal-heat-pump (GHP) and variable-refrigerant-flow (VRF) heating and cooling systems installed at ASHRAE Headquarters in Atlanta, the GHP system outperformed the VRF system by a wide margin, the Geothermal Exchange Organization (GEO) says.

-Solar Energy is gathered to regenerate the ground loop on a daily, seasonal, and yearly basis.
-Reduces size and provision cost of GeoExchange field and improves overall system efficiency.
+Solar energy is gathered to regenerate the ground loop on a daily, seasonal, and yearly basis.
+It reduces the size and provision cost of a GeoExchange field and improves the overall system efficiency.

 Polyethylene (PE) Pipe Installation to Boreholes

 Vertical Farms and Greenhouses are ideal GeoExchange applications